cameroncuster/caffe_assessment/README.md

 practically been discontinued.
-On the surface the software appears to have a strong community with supporting documentation and good software development standards, but realistically the software is not-well maintained, has no internal documentation, and is full of unreadable code.
+On the surface the software appears to have a strong community with supporting documentation and good software development standards, but realistically the software is not-well maintained, has no internal documentation and is full of unreadable code.
 Using the software to integrate into a senior design project would be a poor design decision and result in a lot of unnecessary headache for the project as indicated by a few of the recent chats in the community channel.